fbpx

 The Flow MER Food web theme seeks to improve our understanding of metabolic responses to flow and has adopted a ‘metabolic fingerprinting’ approach (see Figure 1 below).
 Metabolic fingerprints are an emerging method for visualising and measuring changes in ecosystem metabolism and can be used as a diagnostic tool for comparing annual patterns of metabolism across rivers or across years for the same rivers.
 A significant challenge when interpreting responses of ecosystem metabolism to flows is determining what is ‘desirable’ and ‘undesirable’ productivity.

-For example, a large overbank flow event has the potential to liberate substantial quantities of Organic carbon from floodplains that can generate large increases in Heterotrophic in-channel productivity (measured as ER).
+For example, a large overbank flow event has the potential to liberate substantial quantities of organic carbon from floodplains that can generate large increases in heterotrophic in-channel productivity (measured as ER).
 However, such large productivity responses may be undesirable if they occur with small GPP responses, potentially leading to blackwater events, where more oxygen is consumed from the water column than is produced, ultimately leading to hypoxia for aquatic animals (large brown arrow in Figure 1).

 Equally, at the other extreme a ‘Cease to flow/Base flow’ event (depicted by the dark green arrow in Figure 1) coupled with high light and high nutrient concentrations has the potential to generate high rates of GPP during daylight hours, and similarly high rates of ER overnight.
 However, if this occurs as a blue green algae bloom, it is also a non-desired productivity response that may be harmful to aquatic animal and human health.